madmmich/emoji-final-project/README.md

 # emoji-final-project
 Ling-144 Final Project on brand emoji usage

-This repository includes the files used for skimming from each brand, which will eventually be merged into one for ease of reading.
-Currently, working through each brand has worked the best.
+This repository includes the code and datasets used for each company I skimmed tweets from.

 The method used for skimming was **snscrape** and for filtering the tweets to contain only emoji's was **emoji** and **regex**.

-The files include:
+The files are split into 2 folders, **code** and **data**:

-1. **sncrape-code-tinder.py**, a python that contains the code used to scrape tweets from the user "tinder"
+1. **emoji-count-brand.py** which contains the code for counting emojis from each brand
-2. **user-tweets-tinder.csv**, a csv that contains the initial scrape of 100 tweets from the tinder webpage that was then filtered
+2. **snscrape-filter-brand.py**, which contains the scraping and filter code for each brand that enabled me to look at tweets with only emojis
-3. **filter-code-tinder.py**, which contains the code used to filter the tweets to keep only ones with emoji's
+  a. the code for tinder is broken into two files, **filter-code-tinder.py** and **snscrape-code-tinder.py**
-4. **skimmed-tweets-tinder.csv**, conatins the file of filtered tweets
+3. for the **data folder**, there are 2 separate .csv files for each brand, those being **brand-annotation.csv** and **brand-posneg-count.csv**